Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 observations of soil property averages for sampling layers or horizons more accurately.
-One such technique that is particularly interesting is *equal-area or mass-preserving splines* [@Bishop1999Geoderma; @Malone2009Geoderma] because it ensures that for each sampling layer (usually a soil horizon) the average of the spline function equals the measured value for the horizon.
-Disadvantages of the spline model are that it may not fit well if there are few observations along the soil profile and that it may create unrealistic values (through overshoots or extrapolation) in some instances, for instance near the surface.
+One such technique that is particularly interesting is *equal-area or mass-preserving splines* [@Bishop1999Geoderma; @Malone2009Geoderma] because it ensures that, for each sampling layer (usually a soil horizon), the average of the spline function equals the measured value for the horizon.
+Disadvantages of the spline model are that it may not fit well if there are few observations along the soil profile and that it may create unrealistic values (through overshoots or extrapolation) in some instances, for example near the surface.
 Also, mass-preserving splines cannot accommodate discontinuities unless, of course, separate spline functions are fitted above and below the discontinuity.